ChiravuriDileep/python_test/README.md

 Once this step executed it builds image using docker file and it pushes the image to docker repository which we provided in the aws-ecr orb configuration.

-We have set up a cloudwatch event rule which will trigger the AWS batch job on the event of suucessful push of Image to ECR repo
+We have set up a cloudwatch event rule which will trigger the AWS batch job on the event of successful push of Image to ECR repo